kapawlak/128A_Remote/Site/lab1.md

 **(!
 IF YOU HAVE NOT RECEIVED YOUR IOLAB YET AND DON'T KNOW THE ORIENTATION OF YOUR MAGNET FROM LAB 0, PLEASE LABEL THE MAGNET SIDES 'A' AND 'B' AND VERIFY AFTER YOUR DEVICE HAS ARRIVED !)**

 ::: Question
-(a) Are your observations consistent with the right hand rule?
+1. Are your observations consistent with the right hand rule?

-(b) How does the motion of the foil change after you switch the battery orientation?
+2. How does the motion of the foil change after you switch the battery orientation?
 Why?
 :::